PuscasDumitru/design-patterns/LAB_2/readme.md

 ..code for other types of vehicle
 ```

+**Decorator** is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.

-​	The `VehicleDiscount` class represents the implementation of the 'decorator' pattern.
+The `VehicleDiscount` class represents the implementation of the 'decorator' pattern.
 In this case it wraps the Vehicle by setting a dicount to its price, if it's Black Friday

 ```c#
 class VehicleDiscount